-The Center for Student Success (CSS) serves as the initial point of contact and referral for students with academic, social, or financial needs.
+The Center for Student Success (CSS) serves as an initial point of contact and referral for students with academic, social, or financial needs.
 The CSS serves students by providing connections to resources and support services on campus.
 The connections created through the CSS will assist students with the transition to university life and lead to solutions for difficulties encountered in the first year.
 The CSS provides the following:

-- First-year advising for freshmen. - Creation of an individualized academic plan - Assistance with setting academic, personal, and career goals - Assistance with skill building, time management, and study habits - Collaborative workshops for student success - Support for students placed on academic probation.
+- First-year advising for freshmen and first-term advising for transfers. - Creation of an individualized academic plan - Assistance with setting academic, personal, and career goals - Assistance with skill building, time management, and study habits